h5md/h5md/h5md.rst

 All arrays are stored in C-order as enforced by the HDF5 file format (see `§ 3.2.5 <http://www.hdfgroup.org/HDF5/doc/UG/12_Dataspaces.html#ProgModel>`_).
-A C or C++ program may thus declare r\[N\]\[D\] for the coordinates array while the fortran program will declaire a r(D,N) array (appropriate index ordering for a N atoms D dimensions system) and the hdf5 file will be the same.
+A C or C++ program may thus declare r\[N\]\[D\] for the coordinates array while the Fortran program will declare a r(D,N) array (appropriate index ordering for a N atoms D dimensions system) and the hdf5 file will be the same.

 The "position", "velocity" and "force" datasets possess an attribute that is a